Sally Engle Merry: Career

 Merry joined the faculty at New York University (NYU) in 2005 after serving as the Marion Butler McLean Professor in the History of Ideas in the Department of Anthropology at Wellesley College.
 Her book Human Rights and Gender Violence: Translating International Law into Local Justice received the 2010 J. I. Staley Prize.
 Two years later, she co-edited Governance by Indicators: Global Power through Quantification and Rankings with three other NYU professors.
 In 2013, Merry was the recipient of an honorary Doctor of Laws from McGill University.
 In 2019, she was awarded the Franz Boas prize, the highest accolade bestowed by the American Anthropological Association.

 Merry died on September 8, 2020.

+Legacy

+The Routledge Handbook of Law and Society is dedicated to her with the words, "...for her lifelong quest for greater understanding of law’s social life."